Rub21/osm-obj-counter/readme.md

-# Status of the map
+# OpenStreetMap status counter

+A tool to count the number of objects in a pbf file according to: https://github.com/Rub21/osmstatus/blob/master/objConfig.json

 # Install